-5. Act by a disgualified person who is a fiduciary whereby he or she deals with the income or assets of a plan in his or her own interest or account; or
+5. Act by a disqualified person who is a fiduciary whereby he or she deals with the income or assets of a plan in his or her own interest or account; or

-Receipt of any consideration for his or her own personal account by any disqualified person who is a fiduciary from any party dealing with the plan connected with a transaction involving the income or assets of the plan.
+6. Receipt of any consideration for his or her own personal account by any disqualified person who is a fiduciary from any party dealing with the plan connected with a transaction involving the income or assets of the plan.

 Exemptions.
-See sections 4975(d) and 4975(f)(6)(B)(ii) for specific exemptions to prohibited transactions.
+See sections 4975(d), 4975(f)(6)(B)(ii), and 4975(f)(6)(B)(iii) for specific exemptions to prohibited transactions.